yaseenit7/Network-Sweep-Scan/README.md

 The script scans the network and provides faster results with a list of ip addresses of live hosts as it does not perform any port scanning.
 In short, it's only a host discovery script.

-You can download it from GitHub repository https://github.com/yaseenit7/Network-Sweep-Scan

 Usage: ./networksweep.sh <Your-Network/24>

 It gives the result on the terminal as well as in 'livehosts.txt' file.